alanng10/Alga/Docue/a.md

 "g" for glob.
 "a" for any.

-Alga word spell is Any land glob share integra never kind.
+Alga word spell is Any land glob any.

 Alga civil done is Alga word spell.

-Alga civil done is Any landed shared integrated each kind.
+Alga civil done is Any landed shared included any.

 Alga land is temperate climate north america.